MikeSafonov/spring-boot-starter-smpp/README.md

 ### SmppResultGenerator

-Implementations of this interface is used by MockSenderClient or TestSenderClient clients to generate request response - MessageResponse.
+Implementations of this interface is used by MockSenderClient or TestSenderClient clients to generate request response - MessageResponse and cancel request response - CancelMessageRespons.
 Starter by default use **AlwaysSuccessSmppResultGenerator** which always generate success response with random smsc message id.

 You can implement own **SmppResultGenerator** to add custom logic.